Top

 As Georgetown criminal attorneys, we recognize the importance of what we do.
 Our goal is to help our clients face brighter futures, all while protecting their constitutional rights to the fullest.
 We couldn't be more proud of the people we've helped and the lives we've changed.

-We were able to secure a dismissal on behalf of a juvenile facing a weapons offense, which is harshly prosecuted in Texas.
+We were able to secure a dismissal on behalf of a client accused of resisting arrest.